Coiot/silly-kitty/content/the-village-spay-neuter-clinic-information.md

 *   Please have only the cat (and a pee pad, cardboard pad, or newspapers) in the carrier/trap.
 No blankets, towels, or other non-disposable objects.

 *   Please place a label on each carrier with your cat’s name, your name, and your phone number.

+*   For speedier checkin, please print, fill out, and bring the clinic intake form with you to your cat’s appointment.
+[Clinic intake form](/images/NWA CCP clinic intake form Sept 2025.pdf) Please complete a form for each cat you are bringing to the clinic.

 *   Payment accepted: